creately/inner-text/README.md

 ```

-You can specify the tags to add breaklines, the second parameter is optional and the defailt value is [ 'p' ]
+You can specify the tags to replace with, the second parameter is optional and the defailt value is `{ p : '\n' }`

 ```js